 When the DataSnap is properly installed on a computer USB port, it will implement a generic COM port on that computer.
-This COM port should be visible in Device Manager as 'Acclima Virtual COM port'.
-The communications settings for this COM port are unimportant, and can be ignored, since the output of the DataSnap is fixed as the SDI-12 protocol.
-This means that the DataSnap will operate regardless of the BAUD rate, stop bits, parity, or Flow control settings.
+This COM port should be visible in Device Manager as 'Acclima Virtual COM port' OR 'USB Serial Device' OR 'STMicroelectronics virtual COM Port'.
 Interfacing with the DataSnap requires software that can open and send/receive data over a COM port.

 The DataSnap transfers SDI-12 commands from the USB port to the SDI-12 port without modification to the command string.
 However, any required Break signals, address mark, or other timing specific requirements are handled by the DataSnap.
-This removes the burden of SDI-12 timing from the computer, and simplifies the programming requirements for computer software, while providing a modern USB interface.
-Due to this architecture, all SDI-12 commands and capabilities are present when using the DataSnap, provided that the software using it is not limited.
+This removes the burden of SDI-12 timing from the computer, and simplifies the programming requirements for computer software, while providing a USB interface.
+Due to this architecture, all SDI-12 commands and capabilities are present when using the DataSnap.
 The SnapView software provided with the DataSnap can communicate with all types of SDI-12 sensors and is not limited to Acclima sensors.